-The good news is that minimizing churn rate isn’t quite the mysterious and overwhelming process it can sometimes feel like.
+The good news is that minimising churn rate isn’t quite the mysterious and overwhelming process it can sometimes feel like.
 With a few straight-forward implementations and adjustments to procedure, your customers will look forward to doing business with you and will find themselves returning time and again.

 Here are our 6 tips for reducing your churn rate…